domapic/domapic-service/README.md

 * `logLevel` - Tracing level.
 Choices are 'log', 'trace', 'debug', 'info', 'warn' and 'error'.
 Default is `info`.
 * `path` - Path to be used as home path for the process, instead of user´s default (a `.domapic` folder will be created inside).
 * `saveConfig` - Save current options for next execution (except `name` and `path`).
 Default is false.
+* `rejectUntrusted` - Reject untrusted ssl certificates when making requests to modules or plugins.
+Use it if you are using a self-signed certificate in your Controller.
+Default is false.

 > Example of defining options from command line: